alinnman/celestial-navigation/maths/axioms.md

 Everyone discussing (or trying to disprove) the [proofs](shphere-proof.md) presented here must agree to the basic rules.
 These are the **foundational axioms** that make logical reasoning possible.
-Leaving out or dissmissing this will leave the area we call **science**.
+Leaving out or dismissing this will leave the area we call **science**.
 Nothing wrong with that, but then we cannot do the discussion with the scientific method and the basic episthemology techniques (a posteriori empirical work combined with a priori reasoning)